 A: Once you hit „Submit“, your address bar reveals your public calendar URL.
 Share this URL with your friends, so they can get inspired by your preferences.

-If you click on your friends’ public calendar URL, their favorited events appear purple, alongside yours in red.
+If you click on your friends’ public calendar URL, their favorited events appear purple, alongside yours in green.

 A: The most important result is a conflict map showing how much all users do not want two certain lectures to happen at the same time.
 Absolute number are mostly ignored, making it hard to manipulate our Fahrplan.
 Also, results are being processed by actual humans, using their brains and halfnarps numbers as hints.